|Born||in Dudley, Worcestershire, England, UK|

 Mini Bio (1)

-Also in 1931, Universal chief Carl Laemmle, Jr. offered Whale his choice of any property the studio owned.
-Whale chose Frankenstein, mostly because none of Universal's other properties particularly interested him and he wanted to make something other than a war picture.
+In 1931 Universal Pictures signed him to a five-year contract and his first project was Waterloo Bridge (1931).
+Based on the Broadway play by Robert E. Sherwood, the film starred Mae Clarke.
+That same year Universal chief Carl Laemmle Jr. offered Whale his choice of any property the studio owned.
+Whale chose Frankenstein (1931), mostly because none of Universal's other properties particularly interested him and he wanted to make something other than a war picture.

-He committed suicide by drowning himself in his Pacific Palisades swimming pool on 29 May 1957 at the age of 67.
-He left a suicide note, which Lewis withheld until shortly before his own death decades later.
+Beset by personal, health and professional problems, James Whale committed suicide by drowning himself in the swimming pool of his Pacific Palisades (CA) home on 29 May 1957 at the age of 67.
+He left a suicide note, which his longtime companion David Lewis withheld until shortly before his own death decades later.
 Because the note was suppressed, the death was initially ruled accidental.

 Trade Mark (2)